-As well as a relaxing beach holiday in one of Sicily's luxury hotels or villas there is plenty of sightseeing opportuntities.
-Visit some of the traditional towns like Taormina, here you will find amazing views and a bustling town full of antique shops, street cafes and lovely restaurants.
-You will also fnd plenty of musuems, temples, cathedrals too.
+As well as being a great choice for a relaxing beach holiday in one of Sicily's luxury hotels or villas, there are plenty of sightseeing opportunities too.
+Visit some of the traditional towns like Taormina where you will find amazing views and a bustling town full of antique shops, museums, street cafes and lovely restaurants.

 Time Difference: GMT +2 hours